-In collaboration with key partners and the support of the Department of Prime Minister and Cabinet, NACC’s Midwest Aboriginal Ranger Program was launched in September 2017.
+In collaboration with key partners and the support of the Department of Prime Minister and Cabinet, NACC NRM’s Midwest Aboriginal Ranger Program was launched in September 2017.
 This program is providing opportunities for Aboriginal people across the Mid West region to engage in Natural Resource Management (NRM) activities while delivering on-ground conservation with a strong cultural emphasis on Caring for Country.

 Who is involved?